 Please use Save Statistics for saving the data in a new tab-delimited text file with extension .voistat, and Append for appending it to an existing statistics file.
 Furthermore, the statistic results can be saved as a DICOM Structured Report with the Save DICOM SR option or directly sent to a DICOM server with the Export DICOM SR.

 Load Statistics Files into Viewer

-Statistics files saved in the STATISTICS/Enhanced output for aggregation format can be loaded back into the statistics viewer.
+Statistics files saved in the Statistics format can be loaded back into the statistics viewer.
 There are several ways to do so: